ranaroussi/qtpylib/docs/source/algo.rst

 simply add an ``on_start()`` method to your strategy, and set your parameters there.

+If your strategy requires you to take action on every fill, simply add an ``on_fill()`` method to your strategy, and run write code logic there.

-All three methods are optional.
+All methods are optional.
 You can run logic on start *and/or* on every tick *and/or* on every bar event as needed.
 Unnecessary can either use ``pass`` or be ommited from your strategy code.